JakobZech/jakobzech.github.io/_pages/position.md

 **Important:** Please use the subject line **"Application [PhD/Postdoc] - [Your Name]"**.

-The (soft) deadline is **December 31, 2025**.
+The (soft) deadline is **January 11, 2026**.
 All applications received by this date will be given full consideration.
 Afterwards, applications will be reviewed on a rolling basis until the positions are filled.
 The application should include:

 -   A motivation letter outlining your research interests
 -   Your CV